 Once the gaps and potential risks have been identified through a comparison of the present with the predicted future requirements, the next step is the implementation of appropriate HR strategies to achieve the desired outcomes in a timely and effective manner.

-For assistance and further information on any of the information available in this section please contact your work unit's Business Partner.
+For assistance and further information please contact your work unit's Business Partner.